anders-biostat/linked-charts/docs/rlc/api.md

 ## Description

 `lc_image` adds a graphical object to the page.
-It can be any graphical R object (for example, objects of class 'ggplot') or image that is stored locally.
+It can be any graphical R object (for example, objects of class `ggplot` ) or image that is stored locally.
 Note: currently works only on Linux and iOS.

 ## Usage